mosaic-design-system/docs/src/components/avatar.md

       ### Sizes

       Avatars are available in different sizes.
 However, it is important not to mix sizes.
+It is also important to remember that small images used in large Avatars will be upscaled, which could lead to distorted images.
+Always use compressed images and resize images near to the appropriate size.
+This will help maintain the best results.

+      ### Fall-back